jeffshrager/IPL-V/README.md

 (called, oddly enough: ipl-string-equal) has to do all sorts of heuristic bending over backwards, as does the cell "getter" (<== ...) and (cell< ...) which take either a string (cell name) or cell and return a cell.
-There are numerous horrific hacks caused by this problem, esp.
-MAYBE-MAGICALLY-DEREF-<LETTER>0-CASE and IPL-META-STRING-EQUAL.
-(This problem infuses the whole interpreter.
-See notes about strings in the section on "Changes from standard (by the manual) IPL-V", below.)
+This problem infuses the whole interpreter.
+See notes about strings in the section on "Changes from standard (by the manual) IPL-V", below.
+The way I've dealt with this is, in part, to explicitly name the A, B, ... * . , ' etc in the code as A0 ... *0 ...
+'0 ... and this seems to handle more cases, but there are places where it's trying to do an equal test and it's not clear what's being equated.

 ---